comp-machine-learning-fall2022/portfolio-JuliaYu2002/kmeans/README.md

 Looking at the amount of memory used by both processes by using `%%memit`, my implementation uses .63 MiB while the Sklearn module uses .04 MiB.

 With my implementation taking more memory but also taking less time, it's dependent on which a person would want to conserve more of in the long run.
+The growth of memory use and time use in the cold coded function would likely grow at a rate that correlates more to the size of the data than the number of clusters.
+It's a bit harder to say which the Sklearn version would rely on more since it's not evident what it does to perform the KMeans.